-Dad is turning 70.
-The surprise family holiday to Craster is cancelled.
+Dad is turning 70 in lockdown.
+We cancel the surprise family holiday to Craster.

 Then I go online and order a badge saying ‘70 effing hell’; a T-shirt with ‘born in 1950 — original parts mostly’ printed on it; and a book about dad cars of bygone years.
 There’s also a card with Boris Johnson on the front, saying ‘don’t forget to wash your hands.’